 - GO Transit services can now be sold with or without a connection to a VIA train.

 - GO Train tickets sold by VIA Rail are non-refundable and non-exchangeable.

 - Travellers must carry their VIA Rail paper ticket (which includes a coupon for the GO Transit train segment) or an electronic ticket / boarding pass (e-ticket) for the GO Transit segment as proof of payment when boarding a GO Transit train.
 GO Transit requires that you retain your proof of payment, as you may be asked at any time to show your ticket to GO Transit staff.
 Anyone travelling without proper proof of payment may be fined (the e-ticket issued by VIA Rail is an acceptable proof of payment).

-- Children 2–11 and adults 60+ are eligible for a 50% discount on the GO Transit train ticket.
-There are no discounts for youth 12–25.
+- Children 2–11 are eligible for a 50% discount on the GO Transit train ticket.
+There are no discounts for youth 12–25 and adults 60+ (senior).

 - The tickets issued for travel on GO Transit’s services are only valid for the train and date issued.
 However, if the traveller must take the next scheduled GO Transit train available due to a delay of a VIA Rail train, it is the traveller’s responsibility to advise GO Transit staff.

 - VIA Rail will not issue any credits for GO Transit trains that are late.

 GO Transit is a commuter train service – there is no checked baggage service on board their trains or at their stations and facilities.
 Passengers travelling on GO Trains during off-peak hours are limited to luggage they can carry; during peak hours passengers are discouraged from bringing any luggage on board, although baby strollers are permitted anytime on GO Trains.
 Please refer to the GO Transit FAQ page for more information.